 Although both Maury and Halsey Hall were originally owned and operated exclusively by the Navy, the expanding needs of the University meant that by 1994, Halsey Hall and most of Maury Hall changed possession to become classroom and office space for University students and professors.
 Nevertheless, parts of Maury Hall are still maintained by Midshipmen and donors: the Bret O. Hines Memorial room was dedicated in 2000, and serves as a computer room for midshipmen.
 Grills and picnic tables were added to the observation deck, compliments of the NROTC graduates of 2005, and a workout area in one of the wings of Maury, dubbed “the Pit” serves as an outdoor gym for midshipmen throughout the year.

-From the first PNS, Commander Kelly, to the current PNS, Captain Cashman, Virginia’s NROTC has produced outstanding naval officers.
+From the first PNS, Commander Kelly, to the current PNS, Captain Misner, Virginia’s NROTC has produced outstanding naval officers.
 Since its first graduating class of midshipmen in 1943, more than 2,150 midshipmen have received commissions through the UVA NROTC program.